dorna-robotics/blog/camera/readme.md

 ### Construction

-Down below is all the materials you will need to run your Dorna 2 Robot with a camera attachment.
+Down below are all the materials you will need to run your Dorna 2 Robot with a camera attachment.

 #### Building the Mount